Plan ahead – Join The Entrepreneur Fund

 Join the Entrepreneur Fund within a month of starting your business to keep your unemployment security valid without interruptions.
 If you do not join the Entrepreneur Fund when you start a business, join as soon as possible to ensure that the gap between your right to daily allowance is as short as possible as you transition from wage-earner to an entrepreneur.

-How long does entitlement to wage-earners’ daily allowance last?Your entitlement to an earnings-related daily allowance based on earnings from paid work lasts for a maximum of 18 months from when you start a business.
+Your entitlement to an earnings-related daily allowance based on earnings from previous employment lasts for a maximum of 18 months counting from when you start a business.
 Your business activity is generally considered to have started when the actual productive or economic activity of your company has begun, when the company is entered in the Tax Administration’s VAT register and Prepayment Register, or when the company is entered in the Tax Administration’s Employer Register.

 In addition, the work requirement you have accrued as a wage-earner (12 months) must have been accrued within 28 months before becoming unemployed.
-You need to have joined the Entrepreneur Fund within one month of resigning from your previous fund, and your membership dues need to have been paid up until the date of the transfer.
+You need to have joined the Entrepreneur Fund within one month of resigning from your previous fund, and your membership fees need to have been paid up until the date of the transfer.

 You should not stay in a wage-earners’ fund as an entrepreneur, as this will not accrue you the right to an entrepreneur’s daily allowance.
 In addition, any right to a wage-earner’s unemployment allowance that you may have earned will expire after you have been an entrepreneur for 18 months.